 How do I apply for student lets in Cambridge?

-Booking your student accommodation in Cambridge is quite easy on Student.com.
+Booking your student accommodation in Cambridge is nice and easy on Student.com.
 You can utilise the search filters, as well as our comparison and map tools to find the ideal property for you.

-Once you’ve picked your favourite property, go to the property page and click ‘Book Now’ if you’re ready to book or ‘Enquire’ if you’d like some more information on the property.
+Once you’ve picked your favourite property, go to the property page by clicking ‘View rooms’.
+On the property page, choose your room and click ‘Book Now’ if you’re ready to book or ‘Enquire’ if you’d like some more information on the property.
 One of our booking consultants will be in touch with you soon to take you through the next steps and answer any questions you might have.

 What are the different room types you offer for university housing?